The command post is packed with the junior leadership teams from both Bravo companies.

 “Wilco, Bandit Red, one two one eight.
 Welcome back.
 Lancer Mike out.”

 Sergeant Scibbons gets out of the Red 4 vehicle gingerly, his legs shaking beneath him.
-As he tries to steady himself he doubles over and pukes yet again, this one little more than a dry heave given the full contents of his stomach are in the back seat.
+As he tries to steady himself he doubles over and pukes yet again, this one little more than a dry heave given that the full contents of his stomach are in the back seat.
 A huge pink stain clings to his vest and pants.
 When he looks up his eyes are vacant, his glasses having flown off his face at some point in the bouts of vomiting.
 A long, attached line of drool dangles from his lower lip.
 He searches about, finds the direction he is looking for, and begins to shuffle off.
 When he has gotten as far as the fuel tanker parked just beyond the barrels, Evan calls out to him.
 “Sergeant Scibbons!”
 The man slowly turns around to stare at him.
 “You didn’t clear your weapons!”

 Again vacant, the man slowly goes back to the barrels, clears his rifle and pistol, and turns back towards the fueler.
 Once he gets there the Lieutenant calls again.
 “Sergeant!”
 Scibbons turns.
 Evan checks his watch in a big show of it.
 “DFAC is open and serving roast beef today!
 Enjoy your lunch!”

 The man tries to scowl but belches instead, the taste of it doubling him over yet again.
 Sergeant Conway gives the LT a smirk as he trots by to meet up with his acting platoon sergeant.
 Scibbons immediately hands the man his rifle, and the two walk off.
 Evan watches them go before turning back to the platoon.
 They are all smiles and laughs as they go about post patrol ops, refueling, reorganizing, and the whatnot.
 They drive off back towards their barracks while he heads over to the battalion TOC to file his patrol report.
-He will catch his fair share of hell later for this, but somehow he suspects that he’ll sleep just fine tonight.
+Evan will catch his fair share of hell later for this, but somehow he suspects that he’ll sleep just fine tonight.